Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Stability Estimate

-To complete the bootstrap argument, we must show that neither the high-mode nor the low-mode components can grow enough to violate the bootstrap condition by time $T_r$.
-Specifically, we will show:
+To complete the bootstrap argument, it is necessary to show that neither the high-mode nor the low-mode components grow sufficiently to violate the bootstrap condition by time \(T_r\).
+In particular, we aim to prove the following bounds:

-We begin with the high modes ($|J|>M$).
-The evolution of $|v_J|^2$ is given by:
+We begin with the high modes (\(|J| > M\)).
+The time evolution of \(|v_J|^2\) is described by the following equation:

-Applying Lemma \ref{cut}, we can bound the contribution from $Z_d$:
+By applying Lemma \ref{cut}, the contribution from \(Z_d\) can be bounded as follows: